Lectionary Resource for Catholics: word-sunday.com

 As a gracious host, Abraham prepared and served a gourmet meal.
 [18:6-8] In return, the leader promised Abraham and his wife Sarah a son.
 Abraham who graciously gave the meal received a gift that was so much greater.
 He had a heir, one who could help manage the family flocks and the family trade, one who could take care of Abraham and Sarah in their old age, one who could carry on the family name and the family memory.

 Who gave him this promise?
-The Lord [18:1] and his two companions: His "goodness and kindness" (from Psalm 23:6), His "light and truth" (Psalm 43:3), and His "justice and judgement" (Psalm 97:2).
+The Lord [18:1] and his two companions: His "goodness and kindness" (from Psalm 23:6), His "light and truth" (Psalm 43:3), and His "justice and judgment" (Psalm 97:2).
 (The pairs of divine qualities are given human form by Hebrews; Christians see the wanderers as the three persons of the Trinity.)
 In other words, God in his fullness gave Abraham the promise of a son.
 As God promised, so it happened.

 Abraham did not hesitate to welcome strangers.
 And through his welcome, Abraham received the Lord and his promise.